psqlmaster/gorgona/readme.md

-gorgona listen new                     # Receives only new messages for all keys since connection gorgona -e listen new RWTPQzuhzBw=     # Listens for new messages and executes them as system commands gorgona -e listen lock RWTPQzuhzBw=     # Waits for locked messages and executes them precisely at unlock_at
+gorgona listen new                     # Receives only new messages for all keys since connection gorgona -e listen new RWTPQzuhzBw=     # Listens for new messages and executes them as system commands gorgona -e listen lock RWTPQzuhzBw=     # Waits for locked messages and executes them precisely at unlock_at gorgona -ed listen new RWTPQzuhzBw=     # Listens for new messages and executes them as background daemons gorgona_LOG_FILE=/var/log/gorgona.log gorgona -edv listen lock RWTPQzuhzBw=  # Executes locked commands in background with logging
 ```

 ##### Run Server